AndrewCarterUK/andrewcarteruk.github.io/_posts/2015-12-07-psr-6-has-serious-problems.markdown

 Guzzle and Laravel also maintain popular caching libraries and voted '-1'.
 Other member projects in the FIG group should have alarm bells ringing loudly in their ears when they see these votes.

-I would strongly suggest that the proposal is moved back to review or draft and the concerns of Doctrine, Guzzle and Laravel are listened to.
+The proposal should be moved back and the concerns of Doctrine, Guzzle and Laravel should be listened to.

 ### Problem 2